 Ever since I first started taking Finasteride a decade ago, I have always been wary of side effects.
 I therefore decided to be cautious and take around half the recommend dose. i.e., 1.25 mg Finasteride once every two days instead of 1 mg every day.
-I did not take the more expensive brand name Propecia.
+I stuck to generics and did not take the more expensive brand name Propecia.

 Edit: I now take the much stronger Dutasteride to treat my hair loss.

 At the same time, there are also many hair loss sufferers who have taken 1 mg per day and complain about persistent side effects even after stopping the medication.

 However, as a percent of all people who take Finasteride, this number is tiny.
 Nevertheless, it still makes me err on the side of caution.
 Recently, I tried to find out exactly how Finasteride impacts estrogen and testosterone levels in men.

 Finasteride raises estrogen (aka the female hormone) levels.
 This tends to be the number one concern of people taking the drug when it comes to side effects.
 Higher levels of estrogen (oestrogen) in men can result in feminizing effects.